 {

-// Connection attempt failed
+// A connection attempt failed

 }